top of page

 • Do this for three to five rounds whenever you need to recenter.

 These small practices may seem simple, but their impact is profound.
-Mindfulness is a way to empower yourself—by choosing presence over disconnection, compassion over self-judgment, and courage over silence.
+Mindfulness empowers you by choosing presence over disconnection, compassion over self-judgment, and courage over silence.

 💬 Empowering Affirmations for LGBTQ+ Pride: